josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 This of course produces perverse incentives.
 In a recent example: [Amazon had to shut down its internal AI leaderboard](https://www.businessinsider.com/amazon-ai-leaderboard-tokenmaxxing-2026-5) when employees (very predictably) began to game the system, and burned through tokens as fast as possible on nothing productive at all.

-Whether LLM code is as good as human code is partially load-bearing here.
-After all, if the machine _can_ write code as well as humans (or even close), why _not_ do it faster?
+Whether LLM code is as good as human code is partially load-bearing here; after all, if the machine _can_ write code as well as humans (or even close to it), why _not_ do that faster?

-But that's actually only a small part of the overall question.
-There's much more to _actual productivity_ that we're (perhaps deliberately) overlooking right now, as we focus on entirely the wrong thing.

-### Productivity only starts with a "PR"

-Obviously, LLMs can write code extremely quickly; nobody denies that.
-If sheer volume of code is how you measure productivity, the LLM wins hands-down.

-But I don't think anybody who's ever worked in any real production context would agree absolute lines of code is a useful proxy for productivity.
-(In fact, not so long ago, we mostly agreed the opposite was often true, and _fewer_ lines of code was often the superior signal.)

-Similarly: it doesn't really matter _how many_ PRs are getting opened—as just about any Open Source maintainer could tell you.
-There have probably never been more PRs opened on open-source repos, but maintainers widely report they're under more stress than ever.
+So let's poke at that notion a little, before moving on.
+(Because ultimately, it doesn't really matter much if we're not focused on the right things in the first place.)

+### Five good reasons to question LLM code quality

-At this point, it's fair to say LLM-produced code is _not_ always as good as human code, for a few reasons:
+The technology is moving quickly, and it's conceivable that at some point, LLMs may catch up to or overtake humans in code quality.
+At this point, however, it's fair to say that hasn't happened yet, for a few reasons:

-1. The studies above confirm it; they overwhelmingly point to a reduction in the quality and reliability of the code LLMs generate, relative to human control groups.
+- The studies above overwhelmingly point to a reduction in the quality and reliability of the code LLMs generate, relative to human control groups.
 Maybe that changes in the future, but it seems to be the truth for now, at least.<footnote>I have yet to encounter anyone who says LLM code is as good as human code, *and who also* reads all the code their LLM produces.
 Seems like mostly the people who believe it are taking it on faith.</footnote>

-2. LLMs were trained on average code, and thus generally have average outputs.
+- LLMs were trained on average code, and thus generally have average outputs.
 They're likely to throw React/NextJS at every problem, even when that's a horrible decision, just because that's what most mediocre developers would do.<footnote>React is a questionable choice for anything in 2026—Nuxt, SvelteKit, and others do virtually everything NextJS does, with _massively_ better performance (and less vendor lock-in)—but it's an _especially_ bad choice if you're letting an LLM write all the code anyway.
 Literally the only reason to pick React was because everybody knew it already; it's the default.
-But when the reason to pick the default is gone, and your LLM already knows all the other options too, there's very little excuse _not_ to pick something measurably better.</footnote>
+But when the reason to pick the default is gone, and your LLM already knows all the other options too, there's very little excuse _not_ to pick something measurably better.</footnote> The case could probably be made that LLMs are better than the average developer, in many ways.
+But they're definitely not better than a good one with specialized knowledge.

-3. LLM output is non-deterministic, and while that may not matter in some cases, it means you're rolling the dice, to some degree.
+- LLM output is non-deterministic.
+While that may not matter in some cases, it still means you're rolling the dice, to some degree.
 You either believe all implementations are essentially equal (which seems unreasonable), or you believe that matters.

-4. Virtually every engineer I know who's being forced to engage with LLM code in any way is _absolutely burned out_ right now, mainly by the losing fight over quality.
-(This is anecdotal, of course, but I think it matches broad industry sentiment, at least at the contributor level.)

-  If the code were just as good or better, we could logically expect the _opposite_ effect; we would see a golden era of excellence and satisfaction.
-Some devs might be bummed they aren't doing the coding themselves anymore, but we'd at least see this balanced with an appreciation for things getting _better_.
-OS maintainers, craftspeople, performance-minded engineers, and accessibility workers would all be thrilled to see improvements—but they aren't.
-And these folks, along with many other extremely good engineers, feel they're being driven out of the industry because they didn't stop caring when everybody else seemed to.

-5. Mostly (finally): human will inevitably have a more comprehensive understanding of the organization, the team, the problem space, the history, the users, and so on.
-An LLM's context window is only so wide, and it's unlikely to reliably account for all of those things that may exist entirely _outside_ the codebase and in the real world.
-Best-case: a human will need to actively provide all that context, and that's not a very scalable approach.
+- Humans will inevitably have a more comprehensive understanding of the organization, the team, the problem space, the history, the users, and other things that might exist outside the code and beyond an LLM's context window (possibly even when they're provided).

-At this point, LLM enthusiasts might argue that humans make mistakes, too.
-It's not as though we've ever been perfect, either.
+- If LLM code was better than human code—or just as good, or even just _close enough_ to be worthwhile—we could logically expect the people who care most about code quality to be happiest about it.

+Think about it: if LLM code was reliably of higher quality than human code, then LLMs would be making software more accessible, more maintainable, more performant, more usable, and more reliable.
+And the people who care about those things would be _absolutely thrilled_ about it!

+Accessibility advocates, open source maintainers, performance engineers, UX people, support workers, SREs, QAEs—we could expect them all to be _elated_, if LLMs were actually moving the metrics they care about.

+But that's pretty much the opposite of what's happening, as far as I can tell.

+Instead, everywhere I look, specialized craftspeople are overwhelmingly _burned out_ from fighting a losing fight to get people to _care_—a fight that's in many ways harder than ever.

+They feel like they're being driven out of the industry because they didn't stop caring when everybody else seemed to.

+### Reductionism

+Some might look at this the opposite way, and say it's not that LLM code is so great; it's that humans also make mistakes.
+We're a low bar to clear.

-And that's fair.
+That's fair.
 We've all messed up.
 Most of us have taken prod down at one point or another.

-But I have two responses to that:
+But I don't think that's a very good reason to blast out suboptimal code:

 1. **Nobody treats human code with such indifference**.
 I've never once, in over a decade of writing code, had anyone express such low expectations of me, or treat my mistakes with such blasé detachment (no matter how fast I made them).
 So this is an obvious double standard.<footnote>Very similar to how companies will not tolerate a human support agent lying to customers in the slightest, but will happily ignore an LLM chatbot that does the same thing.</footnote>